garthtee/time/README.md

 ## Further help

-To get help with this [contact me](https://www.garthtoland.com/contact)!
+To get help with this [contact me](https://www.garthtoland.com/contact), or create an [issue](https://github.com/garthtee/time/issues/new)!